Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.0.3 =
+* Feature: Integration for Divi Theme included
+* Tweak: Optimize Jetpack integration to also filter against image attribute description tags
+* Tweak: Soft-filter html placeholder tags
+* Tweak: Allow template tags to work as well with the plugin settings set to "Do nothing"
+* Fix: Only one match of the soft attributes was soft encoded properly
+* Fix: The escape js function stripped away all zeros from emails

 = 2.0.2 =
 * Feature: New settings item to include custom scripts within the footer and not in the header